Class: Brut::FrontEnd::Handler

 To create a handler, after defining a route or form,

-subclass this class (or, more likely, your app's AppHandler
+subclass this class (or, more likely, your app's AppHandler) and

 provide an initializer that accepts keyword arguments.
 The names of these arguments will be used